Project Info

 The Sea is a work in progress.
 Different geographical points and a number of temporal encounters inspire the creation of a series of various works.
 The Aegean Sea, The Adriattic Sea, the North Sea.
 The sea in winter or in summer, sun-drenched or frozen, in daytime or at night.

-The work proposes an encounter with the sea within the luminous transparency of the night.
-It is an installation of a large, wall mounted mosaic, dimensions 2.40m x 2.70m made of very small black marble and copper tesserae displayed next to a water surface that permits its reflection.
+The Sea at Night proposes an encounter with the sea within the luminous transparency of the night.
+It consists of a large, wall mounted mosaic, dimensions 2.40m x 2.70m made of very small black marble and copper tesserae, presented in front of a shallow but dark reservoir of water.